SilkMC/silk/fabrikmc-commands/docs/command_builder.md

 argument<String>("myargument")
 ```

-##### Brigardier argument types
+##### Brigadier argument types

-This variant of the argument function allows you to specify the argument type in the classical Brigardier way.
+This variant of the argument function allows you to specify the argument type in the classical Brigadier way.

 ```kt
 argument("myargument", StringArgumentType.string())